 Plan now for a secure tomorrow.
 Get your fast, free quote today.

 While Medicare Advantage plans can vary as to what they cover and what they cost, all plans must pay for certain medical services and other expenses.
 In fact, all plans must cover a number of services in full — meaning people on Medicare pay no additional cost for those services.

 These “freebies” include annual wellness visits, flu shots and certain other vaccines, and screenings such as a colonoscopy, for example.

 Home repairs aren’t cheap.
-Whether it’s a leaky roof or a broken appliance, your home can quickly become a nightmare and cost you hundreds or even thousands to fix.
+Whether it’s a leaky roof or a broken appliance, your home can quickly become a nightmare and cost you hundreds or even thousands of dollars to keep up.

 But you don’t have to worry.
-With a company called America's 1st Choice Home Club, you can safeguard yourself against giant repair bills.
+Luckily, with a home warranty company called American Home Shield, you can safeguard yourself against giant repair bills.
 From home appliances to electrical, plumbing, heating and cooling systems, it can all be protected.